NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 			\boldsymbol{y^{obs}}=\boldsymbol{y} + \boldsymbol{\varepsilon} =f^{\rm{ex}} (\boldsymbol{x}) + \boldsymbol{\varepsilon}

   | in which a common assumption is that :math:`\boldsymbol{\varepsilon}` is a white Gaussian measurement noise, i.e. is unbiased, follows a normal distribution with variance :math:`\tau`, and is independent to the observation noises in other samples.
-Since the information of the noise level is often unknown, :math:`\tau` is also calibrated along with :math:`\beta` and :math:`K(x_i,x_j)`.
+Since the noise level is often unknown, :math:`\tau` is also calibrated along with :math:`\beta` and :math:`K(x_i,x_j)`.
 In such setting, surrogate model estimation will not interpolate the observation output, but instead make a regression curve passing through the optimal estimation of the true underlying outputs.
 Additional to measurement noise, a mild amount of inherent uncertainty (mild compared to a global trend) can be accounted for by introducing the same noise parameter.

 * **Nugget effect: artificial noise for numerical stability**